 feel happy when making Tanoor bread because anytime I want bread, I can make it even if there is no electricity since it is made on a stove.
-Even when we were living in the refugee tents I was able to make a piece of bread and feed my children even though there was no food to provide, we were only relying on this Tanoor bread.
+Even during our living in the tents I was able to make a piece of bread and feed my children even though there was no food to provide, we were only relying on this Tannoor bread.